-shows the idiocy of people who really believe in quantum mechanics.
+was supposed to show the idiocy of people who really believed in quantum mechanics.

-- You have a box, with a lid and a single radioactive atom: when the atom decays, cyanide gas is released.
+You have a box, with a lid and a single radioactive atom: when the atom decays, cyanide gas is released.

 - Take a cat

 - Put it in the box and close the lid.

 - Is the cat dead or alive?